asjadnaqvi/DiD/docs/code/06_bacon.md

 # What is Bacon decomposition?

-As stated in the last example of the TWFE section, if we have different treatment timings with different treatment effects, it is not so obvious what pre and post are.
+As discussed in the last example of the TWFE section, if we have different treatment timings with different treatment effects, it is not so obvious what pre and post are.
 Let us state this example again:

 ```applescript
 clear